Blueprint-Finance/glow-docs/src/02-LRT/$glowSol.md

 ## Seamless Integration with Glow’s Ecosystem

-GlowSOL holders can utilize their tokens across Glow Protocol’s features:
+GlowSOL holders can utilize their tokens across Glow Finance’s features:

 - **Swaps:** Execute swaps using GlowSOL as collateral.
 - **Borrowing:** Use GlowSOL to access liquidity while maintaining exposure to staking rewards.
-- **Earning Strategies:** Leverage GlowSOL for advanced DeFi strategies, including participation in Concrete AVS earn vaults and risk-adjusted yield optimization.
+- **Earning Strategies:** Leverage GlowSOL for advanced DeFi strategies.

 ## Simplified User Experience